Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

     - Use different networks for managing the same instance (management or isolated networks, public networks)
     - Use ENIs for software licensing (license based on MAC address)
     - Different network interfaces for security and network appliances
-    - Multiple network interfaces for multi-homed instances with workloads/roles on specific subnets
+    - Use multiple network interfaces for multi-homed instances with workloads/roles on specific subnets
     - Implement a low budget and simple HA solutions

 ## EC2 Enhanced Networking (SR-IOV)